JasperGrant/ECED3901-Competition-2024/README.md

 Each team will be required to conform to the following standards to interface with the competition nodes.

 1. A physical switch on the robot must be used to switch between team 1 and team 2.
+2. Either the same or a second switch must be used to switch between the "green" 80Hz team 1 and the "blue" 40Hz team 2.
-2. The robot must publish it's team number, n, in the form of an std_msgs/Int32 at 2Hz to the topic '/team_x_ready' where x is team 1 or team 2. n is your design team's number.
+3. The robot must publish it's team number, n, in the form of an std_msgs/Int32 at 2Hz to the topic '/team_x_ready' where x is team 1 or team 2. n is your design team's number.
 You will publish to it when your robot is ready to begin the competition.
-3. The robot must continuously publish it's pose in the form of a geometry_msgs/Pose at 2Hz to the topic '/team_x_pose' where x is team 1 or team 2.
+4. The robot must continuously publish it's pose in the form of a geometry_msgs/Pose at 2Hz to the topic '/team_x_pose' where x is team 1 or team 2.
-4. The robot must subscribe to the topic '/CompetitionStart' and start the competition when it receives an empty message on this topic.
+5. The robot must subscribe to the topic '/CompetitionStart' and start the competition when it receives an empty message on this topic.
 This topic will continue to be published with empty messages at 2Hz.
-5. All other topics must be within the team's namespace to avoid topic collision.
+6. All other topics must be within the team's namespace to avoid topic collision.
+7. ROS_DOMAIN_ID must be set to 0.
+This will allow your topics and nodes to be seen by the competition nodes.

 ## Description

-This package contains three python files:
+This package contains the follwoing code:

  - **pose_listener:** This node should subscribe to your team's robot pose as '/team_1_pose' or '/team_2_pose' and print to console whenever it receives a message.

  - **competition_publisher:** Once the competition is started this node will continuously publish empty messages to '/CompetitionStart'

  - **test_student:** This node demonstrates what your robot should be doing to interact with the competition nodes.
+ - **test_student_with_switch:** This node demonstrates how to decided team 1 or 2 based on a switch input from an Arduino.
+This is a more advanced version of test_student that you can use to test your robot with a switch input.
+This can also be done in C++ but I find serial is easier in python.
+ - **switch_sketch.ino:** This very simple Arduino sketch sends a 1 over serial if pin 12 is shorted to GND and a 2 if pin 12 is floating.
+This is used in test_student_with_switch.py to determine which team the robot is on.

 ## Installation